 How to Valet Your Car at Home

-If you want to valet your car at home, we have provided some tips on the best ways to clean, what to use and how to ensure key areas are not missed.
+If you want to valet your car at home, we have provided some tips on the best ways to clean, what car valeting products to use and how to ensure key areas are not missed.
 Before we set off talking about valeting your car yourself, however, let’s look at the professional valet car service in a bit more detail.

 - Clear out the car – First of all, make sure that all items are removed from your car and placed out of the way, including the floor mats.
 Not only does this clean your car but it helps get everything out the way so you can clean them separately.

 - Vacuuming – Once you have cleared all the items out of your car, begin vacuuming.
 Start with the car seats – if they are dirty then apply a specialist car cleaning product which should remove the stains.
-When cleaning upholstery, it is also worth noting that you should allow at least a day for the car seats to dry out before use.
-Once you have vacuumed the car seats, thoroughly vacuum the rest of the car from top to bottom.
+Once you have finished vacuuming then move to the floor of your car.
+This will ensure that any bits that escaped the vacuum when hoovering the seats will end up being snatched up by the cleaner from the floor.

-- Air out your car – Once you have completed the above steps, open all the car doors, and air out your car for a few hours.
+- Air out your car – Once you have completed the above steps.
+Open all the car doors, and air out your car for a few hours.
 Then put everything back in place in your car.

 Part of the enjoyment of owning a car is looking after it and there’s no better way to wash your car than by hand.
 Hand washing will also allow you to spot any paint scratches or minor dents that would have otherwise been missed.

 - Rise the car – Give the car an initial all-over rinse with the hose, and place your thumb over the top of the hose to get rid of any debris and dirt from your car’s paintwork.
-We recommending working from the roof downward, leaving your wheels till last so you don’t pick up any grit, which could scratch your paint.
+We recommend working from the roof downward, leaving your wheels till last so you don’t pick up any grit, which could scratch your paint.

 - Clean the wheels – Use a separate cloth or sponge to clean the wheels.
-If your wheels are only mildly dirty, then you may be able to use mild soap (do not use detergent) and water to clean them.
+If your wheels are only mildly dirty, then you may be able to use a mild soap (do not use detergent) and water to clean them.
 If your wheels are very dirty, you may need to use a de-greaser before cleaning them.
-Then use a specially formulated wheel cleaner
+Then use a specially formulated wheel cleaner.